-If I was going to do outdoor cooking over again I would without hesitation use the “Grandpa Jakes” campfire cooker to help us enjoy the true HD Outdoor Channel–the campfire.
-This campfire cooker is truly the Swiss army knife of the campfire, and if I had known about it then, we would have saved lots of unnecessary effort in getting meals.
+If I were going to do outdoor cooking over again, I would without hesitation use the “Grandpa Jakes” campfire cooker to help us enjoy the true HD Outdoor Channel–the campfire.
+This campfire cooker is the Swiss army knife of the campfire, and if I had known about it then, we would have saved lots of unnecessary effort in getting meals.

 Next in the kitchen department was refrigeration.
 This took the shape of a Costco cooler buried in the ground to just below the lid, with heavy duty moving blankets to shield the top from the sun.
 We added a piece of tin to shed the rain.
-With four blocks of ice the cooler kept acceptably cool temps for 3-4 days.
-This worked well enough, as long as we watched the water level from the melting ice.
-We soon found a propane fridge on Craiglist and our food found an even better home.
+With four blocks of ice, the cooler kept acceptably cool temps for 3-4 days.
+It worked well enough, as long as we watched the water level from the melting ice.
+We soon found a propane fridge on Craiglist, and our food found an even better home.

 With these simple steps set in place, we got our homestead up and running.
-Those 6 months of camping prepared us to start thinking in a whole new way, and a love for the pioneer life began to grip our hearts.
-That first winter our online homestead business was born.
-We now handcraft three different drying racks, including the signature drying rack “The Homesteader”… as one customer puts it, “the granddaddy of all drying racks.”
-We not only sell drying racks, but other great tools for the homesteader.
+Those six months of camping prepared us to start thinking in a whole new way, and a love for the pioneer life began to grip our hearts.

 We’re far from finished yet, but every day brings something new, and the journey has been challenging and exciting for all of us.
 We look forward to continuing our homestead dream for many years.